Arna Beth

 IG

-Arna Beth (b.
-1997) is an Icelandic / American multidisciplinary artist and filmmaker based in London.
+Arna Beth is an Icelandic / American multidisciplinary artist based in London.
 Working with the assemblage of digital media, speculative futures, and cultural critique of the postmodern.
 Her practice spans 3D fabrication such as sculpture and animation, performance, sound, and recombinant material processes.

 Through frameworks of critical theory kin to xenofeminism, dromology and necropolitics, Arna constructs immersive, non-linear narratives, attempting to destabilize a dromocratic present.